ngrief/Curated_List/Readme.md

   - Automated retrieval and visualization of planetary data using BeautifulSoup, Splinter, Pandas, and Matplotlib.

 - **[Pymaceuticals](https://github.com/ngrief/Pymaceuticals.git)**:
-  - Python project analyzing a fictional pharmaceutical study comparing drug regimens for treating squamous cell carcinoma in mice using Pandas and Matplotlib.
+  - Python project analyzing a pharmaceutical study comparing drug regimens for treating squamous cell carcinoma in mice using Pandas and Matplotlib.

 ---